 The general purpose register is used for getting and setting the value of the special purpose register APSR.
-The same method can be used also for accessing other special purpose registers and specific instructions.
+The same method can also be used for accessing other special purpose registers and specific instructions.

-To read more about inline assembler, see Inline assembler, page 156.
+To read more about inline assembler, see Inline assembler, page 172.